-- Unusual or markedly changed patterns of interaction, i.e., avoidance of participation, excessive anxiety when called upon, domination of discussions, etc.
+- Unusual or markedly changed patterns of interaction, i.e., avoidance of participation, excessive anxiety when called upon, , etc.

-- Other characteristics that suggest the student is having trouble managing stress successfully e.g., a depressed, lethargic mood; very rapid speech; swollen, red eyes; marked change in personal dress and hygiene; falling asleep during class.
+- Other characteristics that suggest the student is having trouble managing stress successfully e.g., a depressed, lethargic mood; very rapid speech; marked change in personal dress and hygiene.

 - Repeated requests for special consideration, such as deadline extensions, especially if the student appears uncomfortable or highly emotional while disclosing the circumstances prompting the request:

-- Unusual or exaggerated emotional responses which are obviously inappropriate to the situation.
+- Unusual or exaggerated emotional responses that are obviously inappropriate to the situation.

 When responding to those who might be in need, keep in mind the following: